Frequently Asked Questions

 You should come prepared to show your interest and desire to volunteer at the Fleet.
 Treat this like a real job interview, although it is a volunteer position we have high expectations of our volunteers and look for a high degree of professionalism, enthusiasm, and a desire to learn and further develop your skills.

 Yes!
-After the interview session, volunteers are invited to an Orientation and Training.
+After the interview session, volunteers are invited to a New Staff Orientation.
 From then on new volunteers are placed in a mentorship program where they complete a minimum of three shifts alongside an experienced volunteer.
 We encourage you to be curious and ask a lot of questions, and we will work hard to make sure you have all the support you need to succeed.

 - Free admission to the galleries and theater shows on the days of your shifts